Teaching A Horse to Jump with Compassion and Confidence

 Always be gradually progressive in providing the dog learning.
 Let the horse gradually uplift its mental and physical ability.

 Take adequate time for accomplishment.
 A young horse to be worried, reluctant, and afraid.
 Let the hose grow its confidence with time and appreciation.

 In case you find any mistakes, correct them.
 During the downward transition, the body of the horse must be straight and flexible.
 Don’t do anything confusing to the animal.

 Help the animal to maintain the rhythm, keep the circle size proper, and stride to the fence properly.
 Canter lead is always crucial for a successful landing.
 Holding rein wisely is very crucial for you to help the horse.
 The imbalance may be fatal for the animal.

 The most sensitive part of training is to decide when to raise the obstacles for the horse.
-It is very crucial to decide the right height at the right time.
+It is very crucial to decide on the right height at the right time.
 Don’t rush to take your decision to increase the height of the obstacles.

-Keep in mind, the horse is to jump over it with a huge load on the back when the rider is on it.
+Keep in mind, that the horse is to jump over it with a huge load on the back when the rider is on it.
 It might be very risky to create pressure on the back if anything unwanted happens.

 Go slow and steady with the height and number of obstacles so that the horse can gradually cope with the changes made.